 - ii) Single Restrooms: - Single-sized mirror over each sink, with a shelf for all other restrooms.
-Bobrick B166 1836. - One wall-mounted hook, Bobrick B6707, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height. - iii) All Restrooms: - Provide Graffiti-film on mirrors that do not change mirror reflective properties including color. - d) Soap Dispensers - i) Wall-mounted on wing (return) walls where mirror is continuous, at ADA compliant heights. - ii) Wall-mounted between mirrors, at ADA compliant heights, at all other restrooms. - iii) Dispensers shall be mechanically fastened, tape mounted installation is prohibited. - e) Sanitary Napkin/Tampon Vendor - i) Provide at multi-stall restrooms. - ii) Provide Bobrick B-4706C ConturaSeries® Recessed Napkin/Tampon Vendor. - f) Diaper Changing Stations - Provide in both male and female multi-stall restrooms in community-use facilities such as Student Centers, Student Services, Library Learning Resource Center, Gymnasiums and Theaters. - ii) If a unisex family single stall restroom is provided in the facility, locate the Baby Changing Station in that restroom in lieu of locating in male and female multi-stall restrooms. - iii) Provide Bobrick (Koala Bear) KB110-SSRE, Horizontal, Recessed Mounted Baby Changing Station, mounted at ADA compliant height. - iv) Locate in an area where the use of the Baby Changing Station will not interfere with access requirements for the restroom.
+Bobrick B166 1836. - One wall-mounted hook, Bobrick B6707, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height. - iii) All Restrooms: - Provide Graffiti-film on mirrors that do not change mirror reflective properties including color. - d) Soap Dispensers - i) Wall-mounted on wing (return) walls where mirror is continuous, at ADA compliant heights. - ii) Wall-mounted between mirrors, at ADA compliant heights, at all other restrooms. - iii) Dispensers shall be mechanically fastened, tape mounted installation is prohibited. - iv) Dispensers to be foam soap type, District vendor provided, contractor installed. - e) Diaper Changing Stations - Provide in both male and female multi-stall restrooms in community-use facilities such as Student Centers, Student Services, Library Learning Resource Center, Gymnasiums and Theaters. - ii) If a unisex family single stall restroom is provided in the facility, locate the Baby Changing Station in that restroom in lieu of locating in male and female multi-stall restrooms. - iii) Provide Bobrick (Koala Bear) KB110-SSRE, Horizontal, Recessed Mounted Baby Changing Station, mounted at ADA compliantheight. - Locate in an area where the use of the Baby Changing Station will not interfere with access requirements for the restroom.
 Do not locate Baby Changing Stations in stalls. - v) Provide Signage indicating "Baby Changing Station" on restroom doors where a Baby Changing Station is provided.